 Our clients consistently compliment us on our aggressiveness in handling their cases while at the same time, keeping them fully informed and remaining accessible along the way.
 We will happily provide references from former clients upon request.

-Listed below are some case results obtained by lawyers at The Law Offices of Wayne Grant, P.C.:
+Listed below are some case results obtained by lawyers at Grant Law Office:

 $12.5 Million - Child Death